irregularchat/chat-based-community-dashboard/Lessons_Learned.md

 3. **Implement comprehensive error handling** with specific error types
 4. **Log all Matrix operations** for audit trails
 5. **Test with actual Matrix rooms** in development environment
+6. **Use encryption delay for welcome messages** to ensure readability
+7. **Send hello message first** when creating new direct chats
+8. **Wait 3-5 seconds** between hello and welcome messages for encryption setup
+9. **Separate INDOC removal logic** from room invitation logic to ensure it always runs when appropriate
+10. **Test INDOC removal** with and without room selections to ensure it works in all scenarios

 ---